22 Spring Swirl Nails That Look Expensive Without the Salon Price Tag

 6. Blue Sky Swirls on White

-Periwinkle and baby blue swirls on a white base.
-Think open sky, light clouds, early April morning.
+Periwinkle and baby blue swirls on a white base, one of 2026’s quiet luxury pairings.
+Think open sky, soft clouds, early April light hitting a linen tablecloth.

 7. Mint Swirl on Sheer Pink